vapor/docs/2.0/docs/auth/middleware.md

+!!! warning
+    This section may contain outdated information.

 # Middleware

 `AuthMiddleware` is at the core of adding authorization to your project.
 It is responsible for initializing dependencies, checking credentials, and handling sessions.